mudita/MuditaOSPublicAssets/README.md

 To create image release:
 1. add new images
-2. add them to `images_to_build`
+2. create vpi/mpi from them
-3. create release on Jenkins builder
+3. `tar -czvf release.tgz **/*.vpi`
+4. upload it to github with proper name and target